exercism/website-copy/analyzer-comments/csharp/weighingmachine/round_called_in_display_weight.md

 # rounding should be implemented

-Method `Math.Round` should be called in `DisplayWeight` property as it is required to have weight with specified precision.
+The `Math.Round` method should be called in `DisplayWeight` property to properly round the weight to the specified precision.